hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 ```
 view [
-	rich-text "Ì†æÌ¥≠" ; this works
+	rich-text "ü§≠" ; this works
 ]
 ```